Someone has taken over my account

 We always apply rigorous security practices to protect your information, but check out how to protect your Spotify account for extra measures you can take.

-Sometimes Spotify shows devices in close range in Devices Available (find this in the Now Playing bar on mobile, or by clicking in the bottom-right on desktop).
+Sometimes Spotify shows devices in close range in Devices Available (find this by selecting in the bottom of the app).
 Don’t worry, any devices in this list that aren’t yours do not have access to your account.

 If you see a message that your account is being used somewhere else, and you don’t recognize that device, you may have left your account logged in on someone else’s device.
 If you don’t have access to that device, you need to ask the owner of the device to log out of your account.
 You can also sign out remotely from your account page and for extra safety, you can change your password.